Learn To Crochet One of the Prettiest Crochet Baby Blanket Patterns

 Whenever you have a medium size DIY crochet project such as a baby blanket it is wise to use ergonomic tools.
 Soft-touch crochet hooks are easy on your hands and allow you to crochet a baby blanket fast and effortlessly.

 If you need a great crochet hook set in 10 sizes, the Clover brand is great.
-According to 1,000+ reviews by users, they help to alleviate any strain to your hands from crocheting.
+According to 1,000+ reviews by users, they help to alleviate any strain on your hands from crocheting.
 I love the soft-touch grip especially as they are a delight to hold.

 Ultimately, if you have any craft stores or yarn stores nearby, you can easily find Bernat Baby Big Ball yarn there and save some money with specials and coupons.
-Michaels, for example, carries this yarn and you can buy it at the store or order online.
+Michaels, for example, carries this yarn and you can buy it at the store or order it online.

 There are a few things you have to remember to make this pretty pattern an easy baby blanket crochet pattern to master.

 First of all, look at it as a collection of individual leaves separated by chain 2.
 Second of all, after each individual leaf always chain 2.

 Each leaf has 9 rows.
 When you come to the next leaf, just check where are you: are you increasing, decreasing, or in the middle.
 As long as you keep this in mind, your chance of mistakes is minimal.

 - 1st row of the leaf: 3 DC stitches

 - 2nd row of the leaf: 5 DC stitches (2 first & 2 last stitches DC2 in the same stitch)